Meet Our Hosts Rodney and Jann

 It’s not every day you hear about a leader of the agricultural machinery industry deciding to start his own television show, but that’s precisely the Rodney Miller story.

-His new show Small Town Big Deal premiered Thursday September 6, 2012 on RFD-TV network, and features Rodney, the man on a mission to shine the spotlight on the cool, interesting, historic and just plan fun things going on in small town America these days.
+His new show Small Town Big Deal premiered Thursday September 6, 2012 on RFD-TV network, and features Rodney, the man on a mission to shine the spotlight on the cool, interesting, historic and just plain fun things going on in small town America these days.

 The world is made of stories, and “Small Town Big Deal”, says Rodney, promises to be “an unapologetic celebration of the real-life stories of rural life, of small towns and farming communities and the people, places and events that reflect our values, cherished histories, successes and innovations.
 In complicated world, some of our best stories are about what we still call character, patriotism, faith and good common sense.”